LitiumAB/Education/Developer Education/Tasks/Author service decorator/README.md

 > To do this task you first need to complete the task [Author service](../Author%20service)

-We need to add ratings to all books returned by the `AuthorServiceImpl`, instead of modifying the service this can be done using a service decorator.
+You need to add ratings to all books returned by the `AuthorServiceImpl`, instead of modifying the service this can be done using a service decorator.

 1. Create a new class: `Litium.Accelerator.Services.AuthorServiceRatingsDecorator` that implement the `IAuthorService` interface